-- "relay4[code].hex" attempts to extract the value of the sub-option "code" from the option inserted as the DHCPv4 Relay Agent Information (82) option.
-If the packet doesn't contain a RAI option, or the RAI option doesn't contain the requested sub-option, the expression returns an empty string.
-The string is presented as a byte string of the option payload without the type code or length fields.
-This expression is allowed in DHCPv4 only. - "relay4" shares the same representation types as "option", for instance "relay4[code].exists" is supported. - "relay6[nest]" allows access to the encapsulations used by any DHCPv6 relays that forwarded the packet.
-The "nest" level specifies the relay from which to extract the information, with a value of 0 indicating the relay closest to the DHCPv6 server.
-If the requested encapsulation doesn't exist an empty string "" is returned.
-This expression is allowed in DHCPv6 only. - "relay6[nest].option[code]" shares the same representation types as "option", for instance "relay6[nest].option[code].exists" is supported. - Expressions starting with "pkt4" can be used only in DHCPv4.
+- "relay6[nest].option[code]" shares the same representation types as "option", for instance "relay6[nest].option[code].exists" is supported. - Expressions starting with "pkt4" can be used only in DHCPv4.
 They allows access to DHCPv4 message fields. - "pkt6" refers to information from the client request.
 To access any information from an intermediate relay use "relay6". "pkt6.msgtype" and "pkt6.transid" output a 4 byte binary string for the message type or transaction id.
-For example the message type SOLICIT will be "0x000000001" or simply 1 as in "pkt6.msgtype == 1". - Vendor option means Vendor-Identifying Vendor-specific Information option in DHCPv4 (code 125, see Section 4 of RFC 3925) and Vendor-specific Information Option in DHCPv6 (code 17, defined in Section 22.17 of RFC 3315).
+For example the message type SOLICIT will be "0x00000001" or simply 1 as in "pkt6.msgtype == 1". - Vendor option means Vendor-Identifying Vendor-specific Information option in DHCPv4 (code 125, see Section 4 of RFC 3925) and Vendor-specific Information Option in DHCPv6 (code 17, defined in Section 22.17 of RFC 3315).
 Vendor class option means Vendor-Identifying Vendor Class Option in DHCPv4 (code 124, see Section 3 of RFC 3925) in DHCPv4 and Class Option in DHCPv6 (code 16, see Section 22.16 of RFC 3315).
 Vendor options may have sub-options that are referenced by their codes.
 Vendor class options do not have sub-options, but rather data chunks, which are referenced by index value.
 Index 0 means the first data chunk, Index 1 is for the second data chunk (if present), etc. - In the vendor and vendor-class constructs Asterisk () or 0 can be used to specify a wildcard enterprise-id value, i.e. it will match any enterprise-id value. - Vendor Class Identifier (option 60 in DHCPv4) can be accessed using option[60] expression. - RFC3925 and RFC3315 allow for multiple instances of vendor options to appear in a single message.
 The client classification code currently examines the first instance if more than one appear.
 For vendor enterprise and vendor-class enterprise expressions, the value from the first instance is returned.
 Please submit a feature request on Kea website if you need support for multiple instances.

-Name Example Description Equal 'foo' == 'bar' Compare the two values and return "true" or "false" Not not ('foo' == 'bar') Logical negation And ('foo' == 'bar') and ('bar' == 'foo') Logical and Or ('foo' == 'bar') or ('bar' == 'foo') Logical or Substring substring('foobar',0,3) Return the requested substring Concat concat('foo','bar') Return the concatenation of the strings
+Name Example Description Equal 'foo' == 'bar' Compare the two values and return Equal 100 == bai "true" or "false" Not not ('foo' == 'bar') Logical negation And ('foo' == 'bar') and ('bar' == 'foo') Logical and Or ('foo' == 'bar') or ('bar' == 'foo') Logical or Substring substring('foobar',0,3) Return the requested substring Concat concat('foo','bar') Return the concatenation of the strings Ifelse ifelse('foo' == 'bar','us','them') Return the branch value according to the condition